TABLE OF CONTENTS

-For information on configuring image registries, see Image Registries.
+For information on configuring image registries, see Image Registries and Repositories.

-For all other kinds of integrations, start here, and read the appropriate topic.
+For all other kinds of integrations, start with Integrations Overview, and read the appropriate topic.

 The Scanners page allows you to add, view, and manage Scanners that are connected to Aqua.
 See Scanners for more information.